lsu-ddem/intro-to-esports/content/2-Sonic/3_Lesson_3/_index.en.md

  **3.** Students must time and read their scripts before recording and implementing.

- **4.** Finally, students will edit, record, and publish each show utilizing their Audacity i.
+ **4.** Finally, students will edit, record, and publish each show utilizing their Audacity skills.

 **Project Outcomes:**
 -   Develop and demonstrate time management skills required to complete a quality product within a limited amount of time